Children and young people; taken into care by the youth welfare office

 - If the custodial parents or legal guardians do not agree to the child being taken into care, the youth welfare office must decide whether the child can be handed over to the custodial parents or legal guardians without endangering the child's welfare.

-- If this is not the case, the family court must decide what measures are to be taken in the best interests of the child.
+- If this is not the case, the family court must decide what measures are to be taken for the child's welfare.

 End of taking into care